MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports-export-graph-available-reports.md

 ## DevicesWithInventory

 > [!NOTE]
 > To maintain backwards compatibility, there are mappings that take place.
 You can map column names that the export API will allow you to select, to what you will receive back.
+>
+> The column alias can only be accepted by the select parameter, and can not be accepted by the filter parameter.

 The following table contains the possible output when calling the `DevicesWithInventory` report: